The Best Content Marketing Tools 2022

 Many platforms have a lot of the hard stuff already figured out, from how to create a workflow to how to audit your campaigns.
 Plus, all of the tools within the platform are designed to work together seamlessly.

-If you use a content marketing agency, you will likely have access to content marketing software.
+If you use a content marketing service in form of an agency, you will likely have access to content marketing software.
 Or, they will use it on your behalf.

 Specific types of content